chjohans/blueprints_repo/README.md

     device_class: battery
 ```

-The blueprint will let you set a treshold value for when precentage-type battery sensors should be considered to be in a low-battery state.
+The blueprint will let you set a threshold value for when percentage-type battery sensors should be considered to be in a low-battery state.
 It will also let you enable support for fixed-value type battery sensors, and to customize the string that represent a low-battery state for such sensors (e.g. 'low').
 There are no further options for binary-type battery sensors, such sensors will automatically be checked if they exist.

 You can also set the time of the day and days of the week when the automation should be executed.

-You can use `{{sensors}}` in your [actions](https://www.home-assistant.io/docs/automation/action/), this will be substituted with a string that is acomma-separated list of all sensors with a low-battery status and their values.
+You can use `{{sensors}}` in your [actions](https://www.home-assistant.io/docs/automation/action/), this will be substituted with a string that is a comma-separated list of all sensors with a low-battery status and their values.

-You can also exclude one or more sensors from being checked, that is usefull to exclude for instance phones, tablets, and similar devices.
+You can also exclude one or more sensors from being checked, that is useful to exclude for instance phones, tablets, and similar devices.

 Notice: There is a bug in Home Assistant that causes boolean selectors not to be saved properly when an automation based on a blueprint is later being edited in the GUI, so any changes to your automation(s) based on this blueprint that involves changing the on/off selectors in the blueprint will not be saved.
 Their states will be saved correctly when you first create the automation, but for subsequent changes their states will not be saved/updated correctly.
 This bug is still present in HA version 2022.10.5, and a description of the bug can be found [here](https://github.com/home-assistant/frontend/issues/13206).